Finally somebody said it, and of course, it was a somebody that has nothing to prove to anybody… Mr. Man of the People, Luke Combs.

-I’m almost 31 years old.
+I’m 33 years old, a little bit older than Luke.
 My mom grew up listening to country, for my dad, it was classic rock.
 As a kid, I heard Merle and Dolly and Patsy and Willie here and there, but that wasn’t what I grew up on and that definitely wasn’t what I was listening to as a kid.

-And for Luke Combs, it was the same.
+And for Luke Combs, it was more or less, the same.

 In a new interview with Rolling Stone Country, Luke shared some insight into the music he grew up listening to, the same music that influenced the superstar artist he is today.